CrhissJS/test-solvo/README.md

 ---

+## 💻 Technologies Used

+This project was built using the following technologies and tools:

+- **Shopify UI Extensions API** – to build custom components for Checkout, Post Purchase, and Order Status.
+- **React** – main UI framework for building interactive components.
+- **TypeScript** – for type safety and cleaner code architecture.
+- **Shopify CLI** – for extension generation, development, and deployment.
+- **GraphQL** – used for querying product metafields from the Shopify Storefront API.
+- **AJAX / Fetch API** – to simulate requests to external services (e.g., tracking endpoints).
+- **Custom Cookie Parsing** – to extract values from browser cookies for tracking.
+- **Custom Hashing Algorithm** – using `cyrb53` for fallback order identifiers.
+- **Framer Motion** – for simple animations in satisfaction form UI.
+- **Modular Folder Structure** – using `components`, `services`, `utils`, `types`, and `constants`.

+These technologies ensure the project is maintainable, scalable, and production-ready.

+---

 ## 📘 Developer Notes

 - The `mockCheckout` object simulates real checkout data, as Shopify hasn’t yet exposed full checkout context in Order Status extensions.